-Over 2.5 million Slovaks take part on first day of nationwide COVID-19 testing
+Over 2.5 million Slovaks take part on first day of nationwide Covid-19 testing

 The government plans a second round of the testing next weekend to catch cases missed in the first round or those who got infected in the meantime.

-On Sunday, Slovakia reported 2,282 new cases through PCR tests, putting the total at 59,946, without those identified in the nationwide scheme, and 219 deaths to date.
-(Reporting by Jan Lopatka; editing by David Evans)
+On Sunday, Slovakia reported 2,282 new cases through PCR tests, putting the total at 59,946, without those identified in the nationwide scheme, and 219 deaths to date. — Reuters